 This paper presented a novel analysis of the composition of complex questions.
-This analysis has three main ingredients.
+The analysis has three main ingredients.
 First, in line with functionality approaches, I proposed that QrQ-questions and pair-list multiple-wh questions both involve wh-dependencies - the quantificational/wh- subject binds the argument index of the functional trace of the wh-object.
 In particular, in a pair-list multiple-wh question, the wh-subject quantifies into an identity operation w.r.t. a proposition expressing this dependency; in a QrQ-question, the quantificational subject quantifies into a predication operation w.r.t. this dependency.
 The subtle differences between the two quantificational binding-into-dependency operations are responsible for the contrast in domain exhaustivity between multiple-wh questions and \forall -questions.
 Second, for questions with a quantifier, inspired by Fox (2012b), I assumed that the seeming QrQ-effect is derived by extracting one of the minimal sets of propositions that satisfy the quantificational predication condition.
-This analysis naturally predicts which questions admit QrQ-readings; it also predicts whether the QrQ-reading of a question is subject to domain exhaustivity, admits pair-list answers, and has a choice flavor.
-Finally, by assuming a categorial approach, I showed that the presented analysis overcomes the difficulty in accounting for the Q-variability effects that Dayal's (1996) functionality analysis encountered.
+This analysis naturally predicts which questions admit QrQ-readings; it also predicts whether the QrQ-reading of a question is subject to domain exhaustivity, admits pair-list answers, and/or has a choice flavor.
+Finally, by assuming a categorial approach, the presented analysis is able to overcome the difficulty in accounting for the Q-variability effects encountered by Dayal (1996).